top of page

 Witness Planning for Hospital Documents

-• Whether witnesses are required
+• Whether witnesses are needed

-• How many witnesses are needed
+• How many are required

-Privacy and Discretion Matter
+Privacy and Professionalism Matter

-Hospital notarizations involve sensitive personal and medical information.
-Mobile notaries maintain:
+Hospital notarizations involve sensitive situations.
+We maintain:

 • Strict confidentiality